mxscho/advpt-project/README.md

 $ .\generate_windows_{COMPILER}.bat
 ```

-Open solution file `.\bin\Project.sln` in Visual Studio and build the project.
+Open solution file `.\bin\sc2simulator.sln` in Visual Studio and build the project.
 Make sure to select `sc2simulator` as the startup project.

 ## How to Use